 Hillman’s reporting grants are intended to support ambitious, timely, under-covered stories about the U.S workplace.
 The grants are part of the foundation’s efforts to improve coverage of working people, union organizing and the workplace.
-They are also intended to help support reporters during the coroavirus pandemic.
+They are also intended to help support freelance reporters during the coronavirus pandemic.
 The demand for more and deeper reporting on the workplace comes as government regulation has decreased, changing work arrangements have upended standard employment practices, and new groups of workers are organizing to seek protections on the job.
 At the same time, news organizations, facing their own financial pressures, have not been investing the way they once did in coverage of the workplace and some parts of the country no longer have thriving local news outlets.
 The aim of the reporting grants is to increase the likelihood that a labor or workplace story will get covered despite potential impediments like geographic location, lack of attention or resources.
 These grants are intended to cover the costs of reporting these vital stories, such as travel and related expenses.

 Examples of story ideas might be: Union or anti-union campaigns, traditional or nontraditional workplace organizing efforts, profiles of important or under-covered individuals or organizations, or issue-based stories relating to labor and the workplace.

 There are no deadlines.
 Proposals will be reviewed on a rolling basis.

 The reporting grants are open to all professional journalists, both freelancers and those on staff at news organizations.
 Freelance journalists must secure a media outlet to run their story before funds are dispersed, but this grant can be approved PENDING a pitch being accepted.
 Strong preference will be given to facilitating stories that otherwise would not get written–in other words, the grants are not intended to simply cover the costs of reporting a story for publications that could have covered the costs themselves.
 We are open to any medium as long as the proposal meets the criteria.

 How to Apply: